-A STUDENT MIGHT WRITE: The baby penguins frolic together on a cold day.
+A STUDENT MIGHT WRITE: The baby penguins A cold day.
 At least one of them is ecstatic to be with his friends, since his wings are raised happily in the air.
 However, the mother penguin's cautious protection of them keeps the babies close by.